 Self-efficacy is a person’s belief in their ability to perform the actions needed to achieve their goals.
 For example, if a student thinks that they will be able to successfully do everything that they need in order to get a good grade on a paper (e.g., background research, writing, and editing), then they have high self-efficacy in this context.
 Conversely, if a student thinks that they won’t be able to do what they need in order to get a good grade, for instance because they think that they aren’t able to write well enough, then they have low self-efficacy in this context.

-Accordingly, a person’s self-efficacy can be influenced by various factors beyond their true ability, such as their past experiences, the feedback that they receive from others, and the characteristics of the actions that they need to perform.
-In addition, self-efficacy is associated with and sometimes influenced by various related concepts, such as self-esteem, confidence, motivation, optimism, hope, and neuroticism.
+Accordingly, a person’s self-efficacy can be influenced by various factors beyond their true ability, like their past experiences, the feedback that they receive from others, and the characteristics of the actions that they need to perform.
+In addition, self-efficacy is associated with and sometimes influenced by various related concepts, such as self-esteem, confidence, motivation, optimism, hope, control beliefs (and the locus of control), agency, ego identity, and neuroticism.

 The link between self-efficacy and procrastination